Online Hands-on Training

 A small warehouse robot lab running with an RB-1 BASE mobile industrial robot for practicing robotics applications for warehouse and logistics use cases.

-A small warehouse world running with a Neobotix’s MP-400 mobile industrial robot to practice navigation.
+Explore a simulated warehouse world with a Neobotix MP-400 robot to practice navigation.

 Cobot Workbench